kant799/FlowRecorder/README_en.md

 Contributions to this project are welcome!
 Please feel free to submit a Pull Request or open an Issue.

 ## TODO
-- [ ] Add real-time customization of report text
+- [x] Add real-time customization of report text
-- [ ] Add more report export formats `html, markdown`
+- [x] Add more report export formats `html`
+- [ ] More ideas are still being considered…

 ## License